Programming in Neut

 }

-define can also define a function with implicit arguments (or "generics"):
+define can also define a function with implicit parameters (or "generics"):

-// The `a` in the angle bracket is the implicit argument of `id`
+// The `a` in the angle bracket is the implicit parameter of `id`

 x